In the last year, more changes have been introduced to the mortgage rules in Canada and some of these changes affected refinancing a mortgage.

 In the past, one was able to refinance their home up to 95% of the value however a few years ago, the government capped refinances at 80% of the appraised value of a home.

 Until recently a refinance was considered an insurable product and with that, could be priced with a great low rate.

-However in recent changes, the Office of the Superintendents of Financial Institutions and CMHC decided that a lender can no longer insure these products.
+However in recent changes, the Office of the Superintendent of Financial Institutions and CMHC decided that a lender can no longer insure these products.

 See my video about insured, insurable and uninsured mortgages to learn more about this.

-In addition to the change noted above, lenders are also qualifying a refinance now at the benchmark qualified rate, also known as the stress test, which currently is 5.34%.
+In addition to the changes noted above, lenders are also qualifying a refinance now at the benchmark qualified rate, also known as a stress test, which currently is 5.34%.

 When mortgage rules tighten, having more options in terms of lenders, products and rates is very important to assure you are getting the best options for your needs.